-- The Remnant: Somewhat worried over the fact that only he and Margarita are the only members of the Cooking Club.
+- The Remnant: Somewhat worried over the fact that he and Margarita are the only members of the Cooking Club.
 Millium's addition alleviates his worries somewhat.

 - Voiced by: Saori Goto (Japanese)

-Eccentric head of Thor's Literature Club.
+The eccentric head of the Literature Club.

 - Hot Librarian: In Cold Steel III, she ends up being the caretaker of the Heimdallr museum.